 The 4th World Congress of Biosphere Reserves will be held in Lima, Peru from 14 to 17 March 2016.

 France joined the programme right from the outset and was one of the first countries to set up a national committee, the MAB-France Committee, to steer it in France.
 The MAB-France Committee has drawn up a commitment charter to encourage socioeconomic players to take forward their commitment to the environment and sustainable development in these reserves.
 France currently hosts 14 biosphere reserves, two of which share borders with Germany and Italy.

 France will be hosting the next meeting of the European network of biosphere reserves, EuroMAB, in the Dordogne Basin biosphere reserve in 2017.
 The MAB-France Committee has developed a Master’s Degree course at the University of Toulouse for French-speaking students to learn specifically about how to manage biosphere reserves.
 The course has already trained students from France, Algeria, Cameroon, Congo, DRC and Guinea.
-Members of the French cooperation network (French Agency for Development and French Global Environment Facility) have supported and continue to support projects involving biosphere reserves (in French), in Africa in particular.
+Members of the French cooperation network (French Agency for Development and French Global Environment Facility) have supported and continue to support projects involving biosphere reserves, in Africa in particular.